Well-posedness and linearization for a semilinear wave equation with spatially growing nonlinearity: Useful tools Auxiliary results

 \end{Prop}

 Estimating the nonlinear term in $L^1_T(L^2)$ presents a significant challenge due to the weight $|x|^b$.
-This difficulty can be addressed by using the following radial Sobolev inequality \begin{Lem}[\cite{Strauss}] For $N\geq 2$ and $\phi \in H^1_{\rad}(\R^N)$, we have
+This difficulty can be addressed by using the following radial Sobolev inequality. \begin{Lem}[\cite{Strauss}] For $N\geq 2$ and any radially symmetric function $\phi \in H^1(\mathbb{R}^N)$, the following holds: